eficode-academy/oidc-oauth2-katas/using-tokens.md

 The ID-token may contain the same claims as returned from the userinfo endpoint, however, this is not guaranteed.
-To keep the ID-token small, identity providers are allowed to only include a minimal set of claims in the ID-token, i.e. for a general OIDC-based client it is advised to rely on the userinfo endpoint for extended user information.
+To keep the ID-token small, identity providers are allowed to only include a minimal set of claims in the ID-token.
 See [ID-token](https://openid.net/specs/openid-connect-core-1_0.html#IDToken) and [Standard claims](https://openid.net/specs/openid-connect-core-1_0.html#StandardClaims) for details.

-In exercise [Confidential Client with Authorization Code Flow](confidential-client-auth-code-flow.md) for simplicity we displayed the 'logged in as' username using the ID-token claim `preferred_username`.
+In exercise [Authorization Code Flow - Part 1](authorization-code-flow.md) for simplicity we displayed the 'logged in as' username using the ID-token claim `preferred_username`.
 However, as noted above, ideally we should fetch this information from the userinfo endpoint.